 Once this information is collected, the government gets the file verified professionally and this includes international police checks.
 Thus it seems highly unlikely that someone with criminal tendencies would attempt to gain citizenship via a CIP.
 There are other much easier ways.

 In 2015, more than a million illegal immigrants got into Europe, and presumably not all would have had positive goals.
 In 2016, close to a million people were granted citizenship of an EU country and of those, less than 0.1% came via a CIP.
-If Jourova was right about the threat, it might be better to look at the 99.9%; those were granted citizenship via other means.
+If Jourova was right about the threat, it might be better to look at the 99.9% of those who were granted citizenship via other means.

 3. Once granted, citizenship can always be withdrawn